GPJS – Part 1: The Music

 When the last notes of the song, “ba ba ba-da-da-da,” echoed away, the station would launch into a call-in talk show, one of their ways of fulfilling the public service requirement the government imposed on radio stations.
 After a couple hours of that, the station would sign off for the night “for maintenance purposes,” and begin broadcasting again Monday morning 24 hours each day until the next Sunday night.

-I would crawl into bed on Sunday nights with WDGY playing away on my little one-speaker radio sitting on the end table next to me, and lie there listening to the long version of “In-A-Gadda-Da-Vida,” the excessive drum solo, the long version of the song, until the final “ba ba ba-da-da-da” would ring out, the music part of the station would sign off, and the talk show began.
-I’d usually fall asleep during that show.
+I would crawl into bed on Sunday nights with WDGY playing away on my little one-speaker radio sitting on the end table next to me, and lie there listening to the long version of “In-A-Gadda-Da-Vida” to the end, then the talk show.
+I’d usually fall asleep during that.

 Then one day the station started blasting announcements of a new rock phenomenon coming out, and by gosh, they were going to play the whole damn thing on the talk show for us—all four sides of the double vinyl album—then have us call in telling them what we thought of it.
 This was going to be an EVENT!